maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 4. If numerical simulations show that the scaling law D_f → α does not hold, then the conclusion of Section 6.4 is falsified.
 5. If it is proven that the discrete case can be written in the form Δ ~ σ^α, then the conclusion of Section 6.5 is falsified.
 6. If, in the Ising model, the minimum of D_f is not near the critical point, then the conclusion of Section VII is falsified.
+7. If D_f is found to be time-asymmetric under reversible dynamics, then the negative result of Section VIII is refuted.

 ---